bowman2001/perplex/README.md

 This documentation and multi-purpose theme focuses on good legibility by providing a detailed rich layout.
 It’s highly optimized for speed by self-hosting resources.
 No other software is required to start a new project.

 [**The documentation**][doc] is also the **demonstration site**.
 If you want to get started right away visit the [workflow introduction][intro].

 ## Features

 All kinds of pages are rendered into the same coherent **fluid-responsive layout grid**.
 The detailed typographic design is based on classic principles and techniques.

+### Layout

+The default styling of Markdown content is **optimized for good legibility** and there are many options to further enhance the layout.

 The theme can generate

 - large documentation with up to three menu levels